Atharva2968/stock_predictor/README.md

 ## Summary

 AI Stock Market Predictor is a machine learning application that predicts future stock prices using historical market data.
-It helps users understand stock trends through AI-powered forecasting and simple visualizations.
+It helps users understand market trends and supports better investment decisions.

----

 ## Background

-Investing in the stock market is difficult because prices change every second due to economic conditions, news, and global events.
-Beginners often struggle to understand these trends and make informed decisions.
+The stock market changes constantly, making it difficult for investors to predict future prices.
+Many beginners do not have the knowledge or tools to analyze market trends effectively.

-This project aims to solve these problems:
+This project aims to solve the following problems:

-- 📉 Difficulty predicting future stock prices.
+- Predict future stock prices using AI.
-- 🤔 Lack of knowledge about market trends.
+- Help beginners understand market trends.
-- ⏳ Time-consuming manual analysis.
+- Reduce manual analysis.
-- 📊 Limited access to simple AI-based prediction tools.
+- Provide a simple and easy-to-use prediction tool.

-### Why I chose this project

-I am interested in Artificial Intelligence, Machine Learning, and Finance.
-This project combines these fields into a practical AI application that demonstrates how machine learning can be used to analyze real-world financial data.

----
+My interest in artificial intelligence and finance inspired me to create this project.

 ## How is it used?

-The user enters a stock symbol such as **AAPL**, **TSLA**, or **RELIANCE**.
+The user enters a stock symbol such as AAPL, TSLA, or RELIANCE.

 The application then:

-1. 📥 Downloads historical stock market data.
+1. Downloads historical stock market data.
-2. 🧹 Cleans and prepares the data.
+2. Processes and cleans the data.
-3. 🤖 Trains a machine learning model.
+3. Trains a machine learning model.
-4. 📈 Predicts future stock prices.
+4. Predicts future stock prices.
-5. 📊 Displays the prediction and charts.
+5. Displays the prediction.

-### Example
+Example:

 ```python
 symbol = input("Enter Stock Symbol: ")